corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ## Step 7: Undrain the node

-You may now perform checks, such as log reading.
-When you are ready, run this command in the shell:
+Run this command in the shell:

 `run setFlowsDrainingModeEnabled enabled: false`